DataTalksClub/data-engineering-zoomcamp/cohorts/2024/04-analytics-engineering/homework.md

 - It applies a _limit 100_ only to our staging models
 - Nothing

+Answer 1:
+- It applies a _limit 100_ to all of our models

 ### Question 2:

 **What is the code that our CI job will run?
 Where is this code coming from?**